vhuber101/vhuber-uftp/uftpd/src/main/doc/uftp-manual.md

 ### Logging

-UFTPD uses log4j, the same logging system as other UNICORE components.
+UFTPD uses `log4j`, the same logging system as other UNICORE components.
 Logging is configured in the `CONF/logging.properties` file.

 .. note::
-	You can change the logging configuration at runtime by editing the `logging.properties` file.
+	You can change the logging configuration at runtime by editing the ``logging.properties`` file.
 	The new configuration will take effect a few seconds after the file has been modified.